BiffW/BVTA/README.md

-# BVTA
+# BVTA RP
-A mod for indie game Barotrauma
+A RP version of BVTA, the only difference is that this version disallow you to put ammunitions on the hotbar slots

-Last tested game version: 0.19.6.0
+Last tested game version: 0.19.9.0

 This mod overrides every ammunition for turrets to make them more convenient to use and easier to get.

 * All
-  - Can be put in the hotbar slots
   - Deconstruction yield changed
   - Price changed